bolaft/bannerlord-retinues/docs/troops.md

 > It might take an in-game day or two for volunteers to refresh after unlocking a custom troop tree.

-- **Recruit Anywhere (optional):** Enable in MCM to recruit your clan/kingdom custom troops from **any** settlement.
-Disable for stricter, more "realistic" availability.
+- **Restrict To Owned Settlements:** disable in MCM to recruit your clan/kingdom custom troops from **any** settlement.
+Leave enabled for stricter, more "realistic" availability.

 > Retinues-specific auto-hire and manual conversion do *not* apply here; those are for the [Retinues](./retinues.md) only.